CRIM 230: Introduction to Homeland Security

 Course Information from the University Catalog

 Introduces fundamental concepts of homeland security.
 Examines governmental actions designed to prevent, prepare for, respond to, and recover from man-made and natural disasters.
 Focuses on efforts to align preparedness, incident management, and emergency response plans from various agencies (federal, state, local, tribal, private sector, and non-governmental).
 Notes: CRIM majors who are concentrating in homeland security and justice are strongly encouraged to take this course before or during the first semester of taking upper-level courses in the concentration.
-May not be repeated for credit.
+Limited to three attempts.

 From the Schedule of Classes